 BetMGM is a leading Arizona sportsbook that accepts parlays.
 They are favored for their intuitive website, accurate odds, and phenomenal promotions and bonuses.
 This is a great choice for Arizona parlays betting if you also want free bets.

 DraftKings provides one of the most intuitive and fun betting sites.
 They accept a variety of wagers, including picks and parlays.
 Not to mention, the parlay odds are some of the best.
 DraftKings even offers a great app that makes betting more convenient.

-William Hill has been a reputable sportsbook for decades.
+Caesars betting site has been a reputable sportsbook since its launch.
 This site is a leader in parlay betting for its great odds and intuitive website design.

 Other sportsbooks to consider for parlay betting

 Here are some other Arizona sportsbooks you might want to consider:

 Parlay bets are not good long-term strategies because they are such a high risk.
 However, under the right scenario, parlays can be completely worth it.
 For example, a free parlay bet can potentially lead to high earnings without risking any money yourself.
 If you want the excitement of a parlay, they can be worth it, as long as you know there is a high risk involved.